Chart Color Schemes

 Wollongong - East has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-AreaSearch has identified 38 projects that could impact the area, with key ones including WIN Grand, Illawarra Renewable Energy Zone (REZ), 21 Auburn Street, Wollongong, and Wollongong to Coniston Rail Infrastructure Upgrade.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 38 projects that could affect the area.
+Notable ones include WIN Grand, Illawarra Renewable Energy Zone (REZ), 21 Auburn Street, Wollongong, and Wollongong to Coniston Rail Infrastructure Upgrade.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.